 - Email: firstname.lastname@example.org

-- Thesis title: Spatially just energy transitions in a net zero future
+- Thesis title: Spatially just low carbon transitions in a net zero future

-I am a first year PhD researcher funded under the EPSRC Energy Programme, and based in the Sustainability Research Institute.
+I am a PhD candidate funded under the EPSRC Energy Programme, and based in the Sustainability Research Institute.
 I previously worked for 2 years as a research assistant as part of the materials and products theme of the Centre for Research into Energy Demand Solutions (CREDS).
-In this role, I modelled industrial emissions mitigation scenarios and carried out a review of industrial decarbonisation policies to help inform the 6th Carbon Budget recommendations of the Climate Change Committee.
+In this role, I modelled industrial emissions mitigation scenarios and carried out a review of industrial decarbonisation policies to help inform the 6th Carbon Budget recommendations of the Climate Change Committee (CCC).

-I am also a Priestley Scholar, and ECR Representative for the RGS Energy Geographies Research Group.
+I am also a Priestley Scholar, and a committee member of the RGS Energy Geographies Research Group.

 My project considers the question of ‘spatially just’ energy transitions in the UK, and the variable impact of decarbonisation on UK regions.

-My research will evaluate the relative capacity of different UK regions to decarbonise, considering the question of spatial justice and ‘common but differentiated responsibility’ on an intra-national basis.
-My project will use a range of modelling approaches to consider whether regional decarbonisation commitments reflect responsibility for, and capacity to, decarbonise.
-I will also consider relative policymaking powers for decarbonisation in different UK regions and at different scales, the representation of regions in energy system modelling, and how metrics can be used to track the ‘justice’ of a low carbon transition.
+My research will evaluate the relative capability of different UK regions to decarbonise, considering the question of spatial justice and ‘common but differentiated responsibility’ at a subnational scale.
+My project employs a range of modelling and carbon accounting approaches to consider whether regional decarbonisation commitments reflect responsibility for, and capability to, decarbonise.
+I will also consider relative policymaking powers for decarbonisation in different UK regions and at different scales.

 - Regional decarbonisation and development